DPotoyan/Chem324/content/Lec3-0.md

    $$i\hbar \frac{\partial \psi(x,t)}{\partial t} =\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x,t)$$

 - Left hand side describes change of wave function with time.
-The presence of an imaginary uni tells us that solutions of this equation are generally complex functions.
+The presence of an imaginary unit tells us that solutions of this equation are generally complex functions.
-- Right hand side descirbes spatial varation of wave function.
-We will soon discover that  inside square bracekts we have operators of kinetic and potential energies: an analog of kinetic and potential energies in classical mechanics.
+- Right hand side describes spatial varation of wave function.
+We will soon discover that  inside square brackets we have operators of kinetic and potential energies: an analog of kinetic and potential energies in classical mechanics.

 ## From classical to quantum wave equation